Yan-Zero/tex2img/README.md

 `tex2img` is a Python package that provides tools for rendering LaTeX documents as PDF files or PNG images using the `https://latex.ytotech.com/` API.

+Here is the project of [latex-on-http](https://github.com/YtoTech/latex-on-http)

 ## Installation

-You can install `tex2img` using `pip`:
+You can install `tex2img` using pip:

 ```bash
 pip install git+https://github.com/Yan-Zero/tex2img.git@main
 ```

-But you need to install poppler, in Debian/Ubuntu:
+But you need to install `poppler`, in Debian/Ubuntu:

 ```bash
 sudo apt install poppler-utils
 ```

-Others OS, please refer to [pdf2image](https://github.com/Belval/pdf2image#how-to-install)
+Other OS, please refer to [pdf2image](https://github.com/Belval/pdf2image#how-to-install)

 ## Usage